airpair/git-powered-collaborative-blogging/post.md

 On behalf of the AirPair team, we hope you like what you've seen so far.
 You might consider using AirPair's bookmark feature if you'd like to return to this post later - it is a lengthy read.

 Our new Git powered authoring tools are aimed to enable wikipedia-like  collaboration for the purpose of working towards more consolidated, refined and clearly expressed long form technical content than ever before.
-We all experienced the transformation journey GitHub took us through by ushering in the era of Social Coding.
-Now we'd like to take advantages of what they built to experiment with a new 'Social Authoring' community passionate about sharing developer knowledge and learning from one another.
+We all experienced the transformational journey GitHub took us on by ushering in the era of Social Coding.
+Now we'd like to take advantages of what they've built to experiment with a new 'Social Authoring' community passionate about sharing developer knowledge and learning from one another.

 ## 2 Why Build Git Powered Publishing?